 where width is defined as follows:

 width = occupancy_grid.info.width

 The occupancy grid contains 0 for free space, 100 for obstacles, and -1 for ice (see task 2).

-Expand on your solution from to handle a probabilistic motion model.
+Expand on your solution to handle a probabilistic motion model.
 Motion will be deterministic unless the robot is on an icey surface.
 On an icey surface the robot goes in its intended direction 50% of the time.
 The other 50% of the time it will go in a different randomly selected direction (but will not stand still).
 On a non-icey surface the robot goes in its intended direction 100% of the time (just as in task 1).
-Note that iciness is indicated with when the occupancy grid’s value is -1.
+Note that iciness is indicated when the occupancy grid’s value is -1.

 Test your code by launching icey.launch.
 You should be able to demonstrate that the algorithm tends to avoid icey patches where possible.
 Also, it should be demonstrated to move through a small icey patch, but to avoid a larger patch.